-This faculty-led study abroad program aims to provide students with an introduction to contemporary Argentina, and its role in the global economy.
-During the spring semester prior to travel, students will gain a foundation of knowledge through pre-departure presentations, videos, and discussions.
-Then, students will spend three weeks in Argentina over the summer in Mendoza and surrounding areas.
-Students will have the opportunity to explore the culture, history, and economy by interacting with host families and other Argentines through field trips, presentations, and lectures from local Argentine faculty.
-Students will also gain insights into the process of economic globalization in Argentina.
+This faculty-led study abroad program introduces students to contemporary Argentina and its role in the global economy.
+During the spring semester prior to travel, students will gain a foundation of knowledge through predeparture presentations, videos, articles, and discussions.
+Students will then spend three weeks over the summer in and around Mendoza, Argentina.

+Your faculty leaders, Karen O'Day and José Valero, will also be providing plenty of opportunities to explore the culture, history, and economy by interacting with host families and other Argentines through field trips, presentations, and lectures from local Argentine faculty.
+Students will also gain insights into the many processes of economic globalization in Argentina.